We can all agree that when considering moving to another country permanently, what we desire the most is obtaining the status of a permanent resident.

 • Employment-Based Visas: These are available for immigrants with work experience or specialized skills who have been offered a job from an employer in the United States.
 In addition to submitting a completed application, foreign nationals must demonstrate proof of employment and submit documentation regarding their qualifications for the position.

-• Diversity Lottery Visas: Also known as green cards, these visas are awarded through an annual lottery program and open to applicants from countries with low rates of immigration.
+• Diversity Visas: Also known as green cards, these visas are awarded through the annual Diversity Visa Program and open to applicants from countries with low rates of immigration.
 Applicants must meet certain educational or job training requirements and pass security checks before they can receive their visa.

 • Asylum/Refugee Visas: These are available to foreign nationals who cannot return safely to their home country due to fear of persecution.
 Applicants must demonstrate that they have experienced or have a well-founded fear of persecution based on race, religion, nationality or membership in a particular social group.